xkxx/CodeMirror-VimSleek/README.md

 CodeMirror-VimSleek
 ===================

-This is a fork of the original CodeMirror Vim mode that provides vim-seek among other things that (allegedly) improves Vim experience on CodeMirror.
-It might drive vintage Vim users nuts, though.
+This is a fork of the original CodeMirror Vim mode that provides vim-seek among other things that (imho) improves the Vim experience on CodeMirror.
+It works on LightTable as a drop-in replacement for the vanilla Vim plugin, and otherwise replaces `vim.js` on any CodeMirror-based editors.
+Some of its features might drive vintage Vim users nuts, though.

 ## Features